MetricDuck — Financial Analysis MCP server

 - list_filings (List Filing Sections) - Browse Sources inventory and the section catalog for a single company.
 Covers SEC filings: 10-K, 10-Q, 8-K, DEF 14A, plus 20-F / 40-F / 6-K for foreign private issuers.

 **Scope:** filings-metadata utility.
 Returns filing list (form type, dates, accession numbers) plus per-section details (word count, chunk count, tables) for 10-K/10-Q/DEF 14A; 8-K returns filing metadata only.
 Default: last 2 years.
-Use `fiscal_year` + `fiscal_period` to pin a single historical filing in one call.
+Use `fiscal_year` + `fiscal_period` to pin a single historical PERIODIC filing (10-K/10-Q) in one call — 8-K sub-types are not period-indexed, so pair `form_subtype` with `years` instead.

 **For signal triage and "what matters" in a filing, use `get_filing_index` instead.** Use `list_filings` only when: